k-Dimensional Agreement in Multiagent Systems: Problem Setting

 \subsection{Problem formulation}

-Consider $n$ agents whose communication topology is described by a digraph $\mc G = (\mc V, \mc E)$, $\mc V = \until n$, and let $x_i \in \real$ denote the state of the $i$-th agent, $i \in \mc V$.
-We are interested in a model where each agent exchanges its state with its neighbors and updates it using the following dynamics:
+Consider a set of agents $\mc V = \until n,$ each characterized by a state $x_i \in \real, i \in \mc V,$ and communicating through a network whose topology is described by a digraph $\mc G = (\mc V, \mc E)$.
+We study a model where each agent exchanges its state with its neighbors and updates it as: